The Weeknd Asia Tour

-The Weeknd Asia Tour was the sixth concert tour by Canadian singer the Weeknd, in support of his first extended play My Dear Melancholy and his first greatest hits album The Weeknd in Japan.
-The tour began on November 30, 2018, in Hong Kong and concluded on December 18, 2018, at Makuhari Messe in Chiba, Japan.
+The Weeknd Asia Tour was the sixth concert tour by the Canadian singer-songwriter the Weeknd, in support of his first extended play My Dear Melancholy and his first greatest hits album The Weeknd in Japan.
+The tour began on November 23, 2018, in Abu Dhabi and concluded on December 18, 2018, in Chiba.
 It was the Weeknd's first tour in Asia and it featured a guest appearance from Kenshi Yonezu at the concert in Japan.

 Set list

-This set list is representative of the typical set of each concert.
+This set list is obtained from the Hong Kong concert.
 It is not intended to be representative of all concerts for the duration of the tour.